TYPO3-Documentation/TYPO3CMS-Guide-FrontendLocalization/Documentation/LocalizedContent/Flexforms/Index.rst

 This is a FlexForm element with localization disabled.
-It appears under the exact same terms as any other content element does: Based on its language setting in the field defined by “[languageField]” (see later).
+It appears under the exact same terms as any other content element does: Based on its language setting in the field defined by "[languageField]" (see later).

 Since this Data Structure is used to display the differences between